-One of the first steps in running a business is registering as a company.
-This article will explain what you need to do in 8 simple steps.
+One of the first steps in stating a business is opening a company.
+This article explains what you need to do in 8 simple steps.

 This article focuses on how to open a limited company in the United Kingdom.
 You can find out about other types of companies at the bottom of the article.

 You need to stay away from names that are identical or almost identical to another registered company or trademark.
 Use the Companies House name checker to check name availability and for more detailed information around naming rules see here.

 A company must have at least one director who is responsible for running the company and making sure company accounts and reports are properly organised.
 In a private limited company, you can choose to have a company secretary to take on some director’s responsibilities.
 Note that the company secretary cannot be the company’s auditor.